GitLab Webhooks [Python and Google Chat Example]

 GitLab Webhooks with Google Chat – Endpoint

-Open your project on GitLab, and then Settings -> Webhooks:
+Open your project in GitLab, then go to Settings > Webhooks.

 GitLab Webhook - Adding Endpoint